violette/utility-scripts/update-mavendependencies.md

 ### Update your project's maven dependencies with a simple command

+Usually, when you want to update your maven dependencies version, you can use the command:
+`$ mvn versions:update-properties` but this will update the versions, using beta, milestone and so on, which is not acceptable in production.

+To automatically update the properties with only released versions, you can use the rules file as following:

 - Create a rules (xml) file where your exclusions/inclusions are specified.
 Here an example to exclude alpha/beta/milestones/M:
 ```xml